KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 ### Simple Star Relational Schema

-Let's start by a example of a star schema describing a company’s customers, their addresses, and the services they use:
+Let's start with a example of a star schema describing a company’s customers, their addresses, and the services they use:

 ```
     Customer